sferrini/Swift-Community-Best-Practices/README.markdown

 ### Golden Rules

 * Apple is generally right.
 Defer to Apple's preferred or demonstrated way of doing things.
-You should also follow the style of Apple's code as defined within their “[The Swift Programming Language][Swift_Programming_Language]” book wherever possible.
-However Apple is a large corporation and we should be prepared to see discrepancies in their example code.
+You should follow the style of Apple's code as defined within their “[The Swift Programming Language][Swift_Programming_Language]” book wherever possible.
+However Apple is a large corporation and be prepared to see discrepancies in their example code.
 * Never write code merely to attempt to reduce the number of keystrokes you need to type.
 Rely on autocompletion, autosuggestion, copy and paste, etc instead.

 ## Best Practices